LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     more about our testing there.

-  * **GitLab** instances in the Collaboration Zone (CZ) of the Livermore Computing (LC) Center run builds and tests in LC platform and compiler environments important to many RAJA user applications.
-Execution of RAJA CI pipelines on LC GitLab resources has restrictions, which are described below.
-If you have access to LC platforms, you can access additional information about
+  * **GitLab** instances in the Collaboration Zone (CZ) of the Livermore Computing (LC) Center run builds and tests on LC HPC platforms using software stacks (compilers, etc.) important to many RAJA user applications.
+    Execution of LC GitLab CI on LC resources has restrictions, which are described below.
+If you have access to LC platforms, you can access information about
     `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_